316 LVM Stainless Steel Hypodermic Tubing

 316 LVM Tubing Features & Applications

-The most common application for 316LVM stainless steel tubing is typically medical, where surgical grade tubing is necessary.
+The most common application for small diameter 316LVM stainless steel hypo tubing is typically medical, where surgical grade tubing is necessary.
 Applications include:

 - Medical device instruments

 - Surgical devices, especially those for reusable applications